Updated: May 19, 2026

-So, what makes Cascais such a good place to live?
-In this guide, we will cover the best spots, average property prices, and weather conditions.
-We also listed the pros and cons of living in Cascais, Portugal.
+In this comprehensive guide, we will cover the best places to live, average property prices, and the pros and cons of living in Cascais, Portugal.

 Read more about:

-Key Takeaways about Living in Cascais
+Key Takeaways about Living in Cascais, Portugal

-- For those seeking a luxury coastal lifestyle with proximity to the capital, living in Cascais, Portugal, can be an excellent choice.
+• For those seeking a luxury coastal lifestyle with proximity to the capital, living in Cascais, Portugal, can be an excellent choice.

-- Cascais municipality and the town itself have incredibly clean streets, high-quality public parks, and a level of safety that is among the highest in Europe.
+• Cascais municipality and the town itself have incredibly clean streets, high-quality public parks, and a level of safety that is among the highest in Europe.

-- However, expect to pay a premium for property and rent, especially in the historic center, Birre, or Quinta da Marinha.
+• However, expect to pay a premium for property and rent, especially in the historic center, Birre, or Quinta da Marinha.

 Is Cascais a good place to live?

-Cascais is an excellent location for families, with international schools and various education options all within walking distance.
 There are local markets in the area, such as the Rua Mercado, which is open on Wednesdays and Saturdays.
 You can find clothes, handmade crafts, and fresh seafood at affordable prices.
 The Portuguese people are very welcoming and often speak English.

 Retire in Cascais